rieckpil/progmot/content/post/writing-a-book-remotely.md

 GitHub Actions makes automations almost effortless.

 Adding links for further resources is both a curse and a blessing.
 It allows the interested reader to dive deeper into a topic.
-However, the links rotten over time and may no longer be accessible as the content might have moved or the site got shut down.
+However, the links disappear over time and may no longer be accessible as the content might have moved, or the site may have been shut down.

 We automated the hyperlink verification with a small GitHub Action and a npm package that checks all links (also internal manuscript links) on each commit: